 - Offer swimming lessons through ALA endorsed swim program

-Once you register, you will receive links to our online training videos, as well as online reference materials.
+Once you register, we will email you the links to our online training videos.
+There is also a link given to online Lifeguard with CPR/AED and First Aid reference materials.
+The program has years of research and development placed into it and has current life-saving instructional skills using online standardized training as your instructor.
 These materials will cover various skills and techniques associated with CPR/AED and First Aid.
-You need to be familiar with and able to perform the skills shown in these materials.
+You need to become familiar with and able to perform the skills shown in these materials.

 VERIFICATION AND DOCUMENTATION